 This content is currently being edited - please check back later for video links!

-This full-day seminar is offered each year by the Canadian Medical Association for senior residents.
+This course is offered every year for senior residents.
 Practice management is included in the CanMEDS competencies and is essential for future success as a physician.
-Topics include contract negotiation contract negotiation, financial wellness, insurance requirements, tax and accounting issues, and various aspects of practice management.
-Breakfast and lunch are provided and residents are encouraged to bring their spouses.
+Topics include, but are not limited to, setting up a practice, contracts and negotiation, finance and debt management, insurance requirements, taxes and accounting, and other various aspects of practice management.

 Resources